Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

 \begin{observation} Let $((G_n)_{n \in \mathbb{N}}, (\rho_n)_{n \in \mathbb{N}}, (\kappa_k^n)_{k \le n})$ be a uniform $d$-ary cloning system with $G_n$ a non-trivial group for every $n \in \mathbb{N}$.
 Then the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is not mixing. \end{observation}

-In addition to being diverse, every one of the groups referenced in Table~\ref{tab:inclusions} arises from a uniform $d$-ary cloning system with the exception of the direct product examples with monomorphisms.
+In addition to being diverse, every one of the groups referenced in Table~\ref{tab:inclusions} arises from a uniform $d$-ary cloning system with the exception of the direct product $d$-ary cloning system with monomorphisms.
 For these $d$-ary cloning systems to be uniform, we need to assume that monomorphisms $\phi_1,\dots,\phi_d : G \to G$ are the identity.
 However, if they are all the identity, then the $d$-ary cloning system on $(\prod^n(G))_{n \in \mathbb{N}}$ is not diverse, although the $d$-ary cloning system on $(\Psi^n(G))_{n \in \mathbb{N}}$ is diverse.
 In summary, the diversity assumption does not imply that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is mixing.

 As for mixing in the non-uniform case, we do not presently know whether this is possible.
 The only non-uniform $d$-ary cloning systems we know of are some of the direct product examples with monomorphisms and the $d$-ary cloning systems giving rise to the R{\"o}ver--Nekrashevych groups.
-In Section \ref{non-diverse}, we consider a non-diverse cloning system which also happens to be non-uniform, where we prove that it gives rise to an irreducible inclusion satisfying the weak asymptotic homomorphism property; however, we show that the inclusion is not mixing.
+In Section \ref{non-diverse}, we consider a non-diverse cloning system which also happens to be non-uniform, where we prove that it gives rise to an irreducible inclusion satisfying the WAHP; however, we show that the inclusion is not mixing.

 Regarding the R{\"o}ver--Nekrashevych groups, we saw that the inclusion $L(F_d) \subseteq L(V_d(G))$, as well as $L([F_d,F_d,]) \subseteq L(V_d(G))$, cannot be weakly mixing whenever $G$ is a self-similar group containing the full reflection, and therefore it cannot be mixing since mixing implies weakly mixing.
 However, we do not know if the inclusion $L(F_d) \subseteq L(V_d(G))$ can be mixing when $V_d(G)$ arises from diverse $d$-ary cloning system.
 In this case, $G$ cannot contain the full reflection and the inclusion $L(F_d) \subseteq L(V_d(G))$ is weakly mixing, so mixing is not immediately precluded.
 We leave it to future work to determine whether mixing is possible among the non-uniform $d$-ary cloning systems.

-Now we turn to some examples of non-diverse $d$-ary cloning systems and study them with respect to the property of irreducibility and the weak asymptotic homomorphism property.
+Now we turn to some examples of non-diverse $d$-ary cloning systems and study them with respect to the WAHP.